After reaching a certain annual income, you might be interested in finding the definition of a jumbo mortgage.

-Here’s the thing: the Office of Federal Housing Enterprise Oversight sets a limit to how much mortgage companies can loan people as a way to preserve the overall financial systems health.
-To avoid a crash like the one in 2008 where part of the problem was exactly lending more than borrowers could repay and creating an interest bubble that suffocated the whole system.
-In comes jumbo mortgages as exceptions to this limit.
-Any loan higher than the limit recommended is considered a jumbo mortgage.
+Here’s the thing: the Office of Federal Housing Enterprise Oversight sets a limit to how much mortgage companies can loan people as a way to preserve the overall health of the financial system.
+These limitations are an attempt to avoid another crash like the one in 2008 where part of the problem was exactly lending more than borrowers could repay.
+Jumbo mortgages are exceptions from these credit limits.
+Therefore, any loan higher than the limit recommended is considered a jumbo mortgage.

 With the tax reform of 2018, a few things changed for jumbo loans.
 Now, interest on the first $750,000 in mortgage debt of a primary residence or second home is tax-deductible.
 For the ones who are married but filed separately, you can each deduct up to $375,000.
 For mortgages that were active before December 16, 2017, when refinancing the borrower can still deduct interest on up to $1 million in mortgage debt, as long as the refinance is under the balance of the original loan.
-Plus several details, so contact a tax professional to better advise you on your specific situation.
+Plus several details, so contact a tax specialist to better advise you on your specific situation.